 Later 3D games like Castlevania Chronicles, and the horrendous PSP Castlevania titles only made it worse.
 Though it still got several good instalments on the GBA and the DS, the series could never retain its former glory.

 And now, Konami’s having another shot at a 3D Castlevania, and this time, things seem more optimistic for the series.
 Why, though?
 What is going to be so different then?
 How can the same series, the same formula have changed so drastically?
 I have two words for you: Hideo Kojima.
-The man behind classics like Metal Gear Solid 4 and the recently released Metal Gear Solid: Peace Walker is the one who’s developing the latest Castlevania game, and hopefully, Kojima’s Midas’ Touch will turn this classic franchise into gold.
+The man behind classics like Metal Gear Solid 4 and the recently released Metal Gear Solid: Peace Walker is the one who’s helping the team behind the latest Castlevania game, and hopefully, Kojima’s Midas’ Touch will turn this classic franchise into gold.

 Not only will we get the typical Castlevania thrill and excitement while playing the game, we will also be subject to one of the best gameplay engines ever seen in any action-adventure game, with thrilling, relentless combat, mind-numbing puzzles and exciting platforming.
 What will make the combat ever deeper and the platforming and puzzles more complex is the whip that the players will use as their primary weapons.
 Not only can The Combat Cross be used to slice enemies into two, it can also be used to scale walls, sling ourselves across chasms and gaps, and for other platforming/puzzle purposes.
-We can also expect the game to feature the typical Kojima boss battles- huge, mind-numbing, epic, large scale and fully interactive, akin to those in the much acclaimed PS2 title, Shadow of the Colossus.
+We can also expect the game to feature the typical Konami boss battles- huge, mind-numbing, epic, large scale and fully interactive, akin to those in the much acclaimed PS2 title, Shadow of the Colossus.

-This much we know- plots in Kojima games are known to be fantastic.
 Being a re-boot, though, Castlevania: Lords of Shadow’s story is not going to be a part of the canon Castlevania plotline.

 Castlevania: Lords of Shadow is set in a fantasy world that has gone haywire, with devilish entities known as the Lords of Shadow, threatening the existence of the Earth and the Heavens, resulting in the apocalyptic “end of days” drawing nearer.
 A dark spell prevents the souls of the deceased to leave Earth, and evil creatures roam the land freely.